MLK, Jr. Community Service Awards

 Call for Nominations

-Nominations will be accepted until October 3, 2014 for the 2014 Martin Luther King, Jr. Award for Community Service.
-This award recognizes outstanding commitment to volunteering.
-The recipients will be honored at the annual Martin Luther King, Jr. Commemoration Celebration in January 2015, where they will be presented with an engraved award, a recognition certificate, and a $200 donation to the nonprofit charity of their choice.
+The nomination deadline has passed.
+Eight candidates have been selected for the 2014 Martin Luther King, Jr. Award for Community Service, and will be honored at the 33rd Annual Martin Luther King, Jr. Commemoration Celebration on Friday, January 9, 2015.
+The awardees will be presented with an engraved award, a recognition certificate, and a $200 donation to the nonprofit charity of their choice.

 Who is eligible?

 All faculty, staff, graduate students and retirees of the university, all staff, employees and retirees of the hospital and health system, and persons regularly assigned to work at Hopkins through affiliated organizations are eligible to receive the award.
 Members of the Martin Luther King, Jr. nomination review panels, executive committee, and celebration committee are not eligible.

 Anyone may nominate an individual who has volunteered time and energy during 2014 to benefit others.
 Previous recipients may be re-nominated on the basis of a new volunteer activity performed in 2014.
 Self-nominations are accepted.
 All nominations must be submitted on the nomination form and include the following information: